tdegeus/cppmat/docs/cppmat_tiny.rst

       return 0;
   }

-Compared to :ref:`matrix2` the size of the matrix cannot be dynamically changed.
+Compared to :ref:`regular_matrix` the size of the matrix cannot be dynamically changed.
 Consequently there is not dynamic memory allocation, often resulting in faster behavior.

 .. note::

-  The methods are the same as for :ref:`matrix2`.
+  The methods are the same as for :ref:`regular_matrix`.

 .. note::

-  To 'view' a pointer as a matrix, use :ref:`view_matrix2`.
+  To 'view' a pointer as a matrix, use :ref:`view_tiny_matrix`.

 .. _tiny_vector: